-Like with all of the income-driven repayment plans, you'll have to reapply every year, and the payment amount will likely be adjusted.
+Like with all income-driven repayment plans, you'll have to reapply yearly, and the payment amount will likely be adjusted.
 The government will forgive the remaining balance if you haven't paid off your loan after 25 years.

 With PAYE, your maximum monthly payments are 10% of your discretionary income.
 The government will forgive the remaining balance if you haven't paid off your loan after 20 years.

 Like PAYE, with REPAYE, your maximum monthly payments will be 10% of your discretionary income.
 The main differences between PAYE and REPAYE are:

-Under REPAYE, if you haven't paid off the loan after 20 years (if all loans were for undergraduate study) or 25 years (if any loans were taken out for graduate or professional study), the government forgives the balance.
+Under REPAYE, the government forgives the balance if you haven't paid off the loan after 20 years (if all loans were for undergraduate study) or 25 years (if any loans were taken out for graduate or professional study).

 In this plan, your payments are based on your annual income.
 The ISR plan is available only to low-income borrowers and only for FFEL loans.
 Because FFELs were discontinued in 2010, recent borrowers aren't eligible for an ISR plan.